 There are many different resins to choose from out there for your jewelry making projects.
 Each type of resin has different techniques and will give you different results.
 The three main resins for jewelry making are epoxy resin, UV resin, & polyester resin.
 We will explain each resin and how they work so you can choose what one you would like to try for making your own DIY resin jewelry.

 Also, there are different cure times and ratios of the hardener or catalyst, and this is what makes resin harden up.
 So even if you have used resin before, you always need to refer to the manufacturer's instructions on how to use their resin.

-Here is our top choice epoxy resin for jewelry making.
+Here is the best choice epoxy resin for jewelry making.
 We have worked with ArtResin for many projects and this is one of our favorite epoxy resins to work with.
 This resin is super easy to use and has a 1:1 ratio of resin to hardener.
 ArtResin is high gloss so your jewelry pieces will turn out super clear and shiny.
 This resin is perfect for making jewelry with a dome, you will find this resin is perfect for that.

 You can use this resin for making jewelry in silicone molds, wood, pendant trays, and even free-form jewelry.
 This is one of the best resins for making your own dried flower pendants.
 And if you want to try making glow in the dark jewelry, this epoxy resin is great for that too.

 This resin made our best for jewelry making list because it's super easy to use for making pendants and for embedding glitter or flowers into your jewelry pieces.
 You don't need to measure anything or wait for cure time which some jewelry makers really love.

 With UV resin, you will need to pick up a UV light for curing.

-3. Polyester resin has many of the same applications as epoxy resin and UV resin and is commonly used for large projects like boat building, but can be used for jewelry projects as well.
+Polyester resin has many of the same applications as epoxy resin and UV resin and is commonly used for large projects like boat building, but can be used for jewelry projects as well.
 Jewelry makers use this resin because it gives a super clear jewelry piece when buffed.
 And just as important, is that you can vary the cure time by adding more or less of the catalyst, unlike epoxy resin where you cannot vary the cure time.

 If you are casting into a deep mold then this might be a good choice for you.
 The hardener and resin ratio is not always 1:1 so be sure to check the manufacturer's directions thoroughly before casting your jewelry with this resin.
 Polyester resin has a very strong odor that does not go away until fully cured.
 You might also need to sand off surfaces because sometimes it leaves a tacky surface.